Guy Kirkwood is chief evangelist at UiPath.

 UiPath has seen tremendous adoption across all levels of governments in the United States.
 With 24 clients in late December of 2018, we have grown to an additional 31 federal agencies, two state governments (California and Ohio), a county, and an innovative city client.
 Our county, state, and federal clients were recognized with nine innovation awards in 2019.
 Governments with an automation first mindset are blazing the path to better citizen services. - Jim Walker, Director of Public Sector Marketing, UiPath

-At FORWARD III I made seven predictions that ranged from the global to the technological.
+At FORWARD III, I made seven predictions that ranged from global to technological.

 Signals from the financial market, which have proved predictive before, don’t paint an optimistic picture.
 The fall of long-term interest rates and the retraction of corporate investments reflect increasing instability from global tensions, conflicts, and trade wars.
 If consumer fear takes hold and demand collapses, we could be facing another recession.

 Normally, organizations would lay off employees and struggle through, but automation is demonstrating new ways forward.

 As organizations face the realities of working in an economic downturn, I predict they’ll adapt their business models with automation rather than lay off employees.
 Organizations understand that the investment they’ve made in their people will payoff if they can afford to retain them.
 With automation available, they can scale up robots rather than scale down human employees.